STAT545-UBC-hw-2018-19/hw09-rasiimwe/README.md

 1. **Install python** using any of the methods specified [here](https://www.python.org) or [here](https://realpython.com/installing-python/) based on your operating system

-2. Change the path in the `merger.py` file: `path="/Users/rasiimwe/hw09-rasiimwe/files/"` to align with your system path
+2. Change the path in the `merger.py` file: `path="/Users/rasiimwe/hw09-rasiimwe/files/"` to align with your system environment.

 ### Install required packages
 ```r